Blake’s family to lead Kenosha rally against police violence

 “We’re here to demand an end to police violence and systemic racism in Kenosha,” Mclean said.
 “No more piecemeal reforms and useless committees.
 No more Band-Aid solutions over the bullet wounds.
 The time for transformational change is now.”

-Kenosha Police Officer Rusten Sheskey was responding to a domestic abuse call on Sunday when he shot Blake seven times in the back.
+Kenosha Police Officer Rusten Sheskey and two other officers were responding to a domestic abuse call on Sunday when Sheskey shot Blake seven times in the back.
 Blake is paralyzed from the shooting, his family said, and is recovering in a Milwaukee hospital.

 The shooting, which was captured on cellphone video, sparked new protests against racial injustice and police brutality, just three months after the death of George Floyd at the hands of Minneapolis police touched off a wider reckoning on race.

-Protesters have filled Kenosha’s streets every night, and on on Tuesday, two people were killed by an armed civilian.
+Protesters have marched on Kenosha’s streets every night since, early in the week devolving into unrest with damage to buildings and vehicles.
+On Tuesday, two people were killed by an armed civilian.
 The commander of the National Guard said Friday that more than 1,000 Guard members had been deployed to help keep the peace, and more were on the way.

 In the cellphone footage recorded by a bystander, Blake walks from the sidewalk around the front of an SUV to his driver-side door as officers follow him with their guns drawn and shout at him.
 As Blake opens the door and leans into the SUV, an officer grabs his shirt from behind and opens fire.
 Three of Blake’s children were in the vehicle.

-Ben Crump, an attorney for Blake’s family has said Blake did nothing to provoke police and has called for Sheskey’s arrest.
+Ben Crump, an attorney for Blake’s family, has said Blake did nothing to provoke police and has called for Sheskey’s arrest and the firing of the two other officers.